ezambomsantana/introducao-grafos/README.md

 ## Input

-The input of the program is a adjacency matrix, such as:
+The input of the program is an adjacency matrix, such as:

 0 1 1 0 1